oracle-quickstart/oci-sap/README.md

 Prerequisites
 ---------------------
-First off you'll need to do some pre deploy setup.
+First off, you'll need to do some pre deploy setup.
 That's all detailed [here](https://github.com/cloud-partners/oci-prerequisites).

 Secondly, customize the SAP on OCI terraform stack based on your requirements like:

-•	Define the compartment where the resources will be created by setting the compartment Terraform Variable
+• Define the compartment where the resources will be created by setting the compartment Terraform Variable export TF_VAR_compartment_ocid="<compartment OCID>"
-### Compartment
-export TF_VAR_compartment_ocid="<compartment OCID>"

 • Change VNC password (“VNC_PASSWORD_CHANGE_ME) in script-sap-bast.sh file before running the terraform stack

 • If needed, open additional firewall Ports in the security-lists.tf file and add an “firewall-cmd” CLI into the script file of the node where that port needs to be accessible (i.e.; “sudo firewall-cmd --zone=public --permanent --add-port=80/tcp”

 Clone the Module